For Aram Han Sifuentes, sewing is an act of resistance.

 This Spotlight module was curated by DePaul University Critical Ethnic Studies MA student Lennex Cowan Summer 2020 with additional research by DePaul University undergraduate students Melissa Aguinaldo, Mackenzie Farel, Tuyết Anh Lê, Melina Medina, Lily Nelson, Gertrude Palillo, Sabrina Salvador as part of Professor Laura Kina’s Spring 2020 course AAS 203/ART 395 Asian American Arts and Culture.

-Aram Han Sifuentes, “Aram Han Sifuentes visiting artist talk.”
-Zoom, AAS 203/ART 395 Asian American Arts and Culture, Professor Laura Kina, DePaul University, Chicago, IL, April 20, 2020.
+Sifuentes, Aram Han.
+“Aram Han Sifuentes visiting artist talk.”
+Zoom, AAS 203/ART 395 Asian American Arts and Culture class with Professor Laura Kina, DePaul University, Chicago, IL, April 20, 2020.